johnsnook/yii2-parsel/README.md

 to the require section of your `composer.json` file.

 Usage
 -----

+> *"Look, I didn't know I could speak Parseltongue!
+What else don't I know about myself?
+Look.
+Maybe you can do something, even something horrible and not know you did it."*

 Once the extension is installed, simply use it in your code by  :